betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

 The all-digital simulation of the AGC would eventually require MIT to purchase one Honeywell 800, 2 Honeywell-1800s and 2 IBM 360/75 peaking at about 4,500 cpu hours/month (equiv.
 H-1800 cpu) testing solely for the all-digital test simulator.
+These hardware testing resources together with simulator software development and test operators comprised nearly 60% of the entire software development budget.

 ### Putting the software effort in context
-The whole GN&C system for all 16 uncrewed and 11 crewed Apollo missions cost a total of ~$600M<sup>[24]</sup> over 10 years.
-The software effort was about 10% of that<sup>[23]</sup> ($500M in 2019 dollars) the majority of it occurring over the last 5 years or about $100M/year in 2019 dollars.
+The software effort was about $60M<sup>[23],[24]</sup> ($500M in 2019 dollars) the majority of it occurring over the last 5 years or about $100M/year in 2019 dollars.
 By comparison, the Exascale Computing Project budget for 2019 is projected to be
-$809M which includes many non-software related costs suggesting the AGC software effort alone is on par with the software effort of the ECP program.
+$809M an overwhelming majority of which is not software suggesting the AGC software effort was on par with the ECP program.

 > Before the first lunar landing, more than 1400 person-years of software
 > engineering effort had been expended, with a peak level of effort of 350
 > engineers reached in 1968.

-In a 1972 Master's thesis,<sup>[23]</sup> software
-costs are broken down by category shown below, left.
-The *Computer* category is the cost of machine hardware purchased by MIT used primarily for testing purposes.
-Factoring this out, we have the adjusted, relative costs of the software only right.
+A 1972 Master's thesis<sup>[23]</sup> breaks down software costs by category shown below, left.
+Factoring out the *Computer* category used almost exclusively for testing, the adjusted, relative costs of the software development alone is shown below, right.
+To help keep documentation costs down, there was even a computer-automated documentation system developed.<sup>[61]</sup>
-There was even an automatic documentation system developed to help manage costs of documentation for test engineers, crew, and flight controls.<sup>[61]</sup>

 ![](agc_sw_costs_combined.png)